 |

-Sent by the system when a complication is activated and the user has
+Sent by the system when a complication activates and the user

-chosen "empty" instead of a source, or when the watch face has
+chooses "empty" instead of a source, or when the watch face

 TYPE_NO_DATA